ctfer-io/romeo/environment/README.md

 Deploy a Romeo environment from an Action, or manually.

-It deploys Kubernetes resources required to extract the Go coverages of binaries under tests/IVV, given the following architecture.
+A Romeo environment provides the capability to measure binaries coverages.
+It finds most value through tests/IVV, especially for code coverage through functional and integration tests.

+The Kubernetes ephemeral infrastructure particularly results in a PersistentVolumeClaim (PVC).
+It must be mounted within the Pod that contains the measured container.
+It also exposes a [Romeo webserver](../webserver/) such that its API is reachable by the CI (to extract coverage data).

 <div align="center">
     <img src="architecture.excalidraw.png" alt="Romeo environment Kubernetes architecture" width="600px">
 </div>

+We recommend **one Romeo environment per container** you are measuring coverages.

+To build Romeo-compatible binaries, you must ensure the following:
+1. Go ≥1.20
+1. build the binary with the `-cover` flag
+1. the PVC is mounted within the container
+1. `GOCOVERDIR` is set to the PVC mounting point

 ## Usage

 ### GitHub Actions

-To deploy a Romeo environment from an Action, use `ctfer-io/romeo/environment`.
-It will create the Kubernetes resources.
-We recommend you deploy a [Romeo install](../install) per workflow run.
+To deploy a Romeo environment from an Action, we recommend you deploy a [Romeo install](../install) yet it is not required.
+In the following steps examples, we consider a Romeo install.

 ```yaml
       - name: Romeo environment